phalcon/documentation/docs/db-phql.md

 ```

 ## Deleting Data
 Similar to updating records, deleting records uses the same rules.
-For that operation we use the `DELETE` command.
+For that operation, we use the `DELETE` command.
 When a record is deleted the events related to the update operation will be executed for each row.

 Deleting one row